Skip to main content

 Objectives

-Through theoretical classes, students will learn the physical foundations, associated risks, clinical applications and technological advances in the field of diagnostic imaging.
+Through theoretical classes, students learn the physical foundations, associated risks, clinical applications and technological advances in the field of diagnostic imaging.

 • Understand the history and evolution of medical imaging techniques.